avwsolutions/katacoda-scenarios/setup-your-digital-forensics-platform/Experiment-Adding-custom-rules.md

+In the last experiment we where using a direct REST API call towards Elasticsearch, which works but has some constraints such as caching and enrichment capabilities.
+For this you can use either [Fluentd](https://www.fluentd.org/) (EFK) or [Logstash](https://www.elastic.co/products/logstash) (ELK).
+During this experiment we will redeploy our Sysdig Falco pods with a new configuration to directly integrate with the ELK stack and take advantages of the persistent queue and enrichments functions available to respond on Sysdig events.

 Now that we have tested the default-rules we are at the moment that we can add some additional rules.
 Luckely for us Sysdig provide a great extra ruleset at [Github](https://github.com/draios/falco-extras), which almost support the most favorite tools around, such as *NgInx* and *Elasticsearch*.

+**Note:** Don't forget to first remove your current *helm* package, which can be easily done with `helm delete --purge sysdig-falco-1`{{execute HOST1}}

 #### First step is to create our custom ruleset YAML file